 When scoring exceeds the configured sensitivity threshold, RoCi classifies the threat and immediately pushes a block rule to Nantevo's threat intelligence API.
 The rule propagates into the synchronous feed lookup used by the live query path.

-This creates a self-reinforcing feedback loop: every detection makes the synchronous threat feed more accurate for every subsequent query across every client.
-A threat detected on one client's traffic is immediately blocked for all clients — without any manual intervention, without any delay in the query path, and without waiting for a human analyst to review and act.
+This creates a self-reinforcing Defense in Depth loop: every detection severs a C2 kill chain, makes the synchronous threat feed more accurate for every subsequent query across every client, and gives the SOC immediate 1:1 attribution without manual investigation.
+A threat detected on one client's traffic is blocked for all clients — and the incident record is ready before an analyst could have begun their first search query.

 RoCi's detection capabilities are tuned specifically for DNS-layer threat patterns — the categories of malicious behavior that are invisible to endpoint security but plainly visible in query telemetry.